MuhammadMuneeb007/PhenotypeToGeneDownloaderR/README.md

   F --> G[Extract gene symbols and KEGG gene IDs]
   G --> H[Deduplicate and write full, genes-only, pathways-only CSVs]
 ```

+**How it works (text explanation):**
+1. KEGG pathway titles are scored against the phenotype text (exact phrase + keyword overlap).
+2. Only matched pathways are fetched in detail; this is the key indirect mapping step.
+3. Genes are parsed directly from KEGG pathway `GENE` fields (ID/description pairs).
+4. Outputs include full pathway-gene mappings, genes-only, and pathways-only tables.

 ---